-&lt;sup>60 What is clockwise or counterclockwise depends on your reference frame, but that is the same for defining up or down.
+&lt;sup>61 What is clockwise or counterclockwise depends on your reference frame, but that is the same for defining up or down.
 If we look from the opposite direction, both up and down as well as clockwise as well counterclockwise will swap their definition.
 Hence, the reference frame doesn't matter here.
 The same reasoning applies to the definition of what's up or down in regard to the plane of the circulation of the zbw charge.

-&lt;sup>61 We use the CODATA values for the calculation here.
+&lt;sup>62 We use the CODATA values for the calculation here.

-&lt;sup>62 We have not less than 4×4 combinations here but the so-called selection rules (see: http://hyperphysics.phy-astr.gsu.edu/hbase/quantum/hydazi.html#c3) probably imply some combinations are not possible.
+&lt;u>astr.gsu.edu/hbase/quantum/hydazi.html#c3) probably imply some combinations are not possible.
 Because of lack of time (we are not academics so we do have another day job), we have not managed to refine our research here.

-&lt;sup>63 A fellow amateur physicist refers to mainstream physics as "cargo-cult science".
+&lt;sup>64 A fellow amateur physicist refers to mainstream physics as "cargo-cult science".
 We must admit we think that expression reflects the current situation rather well-with the emphasis on cargo and on cult, of course!
 The funny thing is that it is a term which was, apparently, coined by Richard Feynman himself!
 See: http://calteches.library.caltech.edu/51/2/CargoCult.htm.
+Even this expression does not seem to be exact: for the main n = 1 energy level, we have two sub-lines.
+For the n = 2 level, we have two subshells, and each subshell has two finer lines - defined by the up or down spin of the electron - which are then divided in two hyperfine lines - which are defined by the up or down spin of the proton.